 At CodeBrave, we take neuroscience and psychology seriously, because we want every child in our classes to learn the most they can.
 We got our start engaging students with complex trauma in their backgrounds, and it turns out that the building blocks of these teaching methods (structure, nurture, clarity, and high standards, to name a few) create good learning environments for anyone.
 It’s just good teaching.
 And offering instruction this way makes teaching more enjoyable for educators too!

 In the years to come, we aim to become thought leaders for STEM education in the region to open the door for more students to excel in tech.
-We will accomplish this through staying up to date on the most current methods in psychology and education, conducting trainings with our partner institutions, and achieving Real Change for the students in our classes.
+In order to accomplish this, we will stay up to date on the most current methods in psychology and education.
+We will also conduct trainings with our partner institutions, and achieve Real Change for the students in our classes.